hapijs/joi/API.md

     - `ancestor` - if set to a number, sets the reference [relative starting point](#Relative-references).
 Cannot be combined with separator prefix characters.
 Defaults to the reference key prefix (or `1` if none present).
     - `in` - creates an [in-reference](#inref-options).
     - `iterables` - when `true`, the reference resolves by reaching into maps and sets.
+    - `render` - when `true`, the value of the reference is used instead of its name in error messages and template rendering.
+Defaults to `false`.

 Note that references can only be used where explicitly supported such as in `valid()` or `invalid()` rules.
 If upwards (parents) references are needed, use [`object.assert()`](#objectassertref-schema-message).